SMART Permission Tickets

 Introduction

 A Permission Ticket is a signed access ticket: an issuer-signed JWT that a client presents to a Data Holder's token endpoint via OAuth 2.0 Token Exchange (RFC 8693).
-It lets a client ask a Data Holder for a local access token without repeating the whole authorization or verification workflow at every Data Holder.
+It lets a client ask a Data Holder for a local access token without repeating the whole authorization or verification workflow at each one.
 The ticket is portable: the same ticket can be presented at any Data Holder within its intended audience, without requiring the issuer to know where the subject has received care.

-The ticket is built around a portable kernel: only the signed fields that a Data Holder plausibly needs in order to say yes or no to a request live in the common shell.
-Each ticket conveys a subject (whose data), an optional requester (on whose behalf), an access grant (what resources and constraints), and an optional context object whose schema is selected by ticket_type.
+The ticket is built around a portable kernel: only the signed fields a Data Holder plausibly needs to say yes or no to a request.
+Each ticket conveys a subject (whose data), an optional requester (on whose behalf), and an access object holding the ticket's access constraints (what may be released).
+A ticket type may add top-level profile claims for the facts its use case needs.

-These fields are policy-selection inputs.
+Subject, requester, and ticket type are policy-selection inputs; the access object is an enforced limit (see Access Constraints).
 Data Holders already maintain internal access policies — for self-access, proxy classes, B2B disclosure, and more.
-The ticket carries enough issuer-verified facts about who is asking, about whom, and why, for the Data Holder to select the correct local policy, even for a requester it has never seen.
+These policy-selection inputs carry enough issuer-verified facts — who is asking, about whom, and why — for the Data Holder to select the correct local policy, even for a requester it has never seen.
 The ticket selects among the Data Holder's policies; it does not rewrite them.
 If the Data Holder accepts the ticket, it issues a local access token scoped by the ticket, the client's request and eligibility, the selected ticket type, and the Data Holder's own policies and technical capabilities.

 When present, presenter_binding cryptographically binds the ticket to the presenting client's key and/or trust-framework identity.
 A Data Holder authenticates the client, verifies the ticket signature against the issuer's published keys, enforces presenter binding if present, and grants access per Access Calculation.
 No user login is required at the Data Holder.